 Whilst hostels fall into the budget accommodation category, they are usually a couple of steps up in terms of cleanliness and decor.
 The downside is that the cheapest accommodation will usually be in shared dormitories, rather than having your own bungalow.
 Conversely, shared accommodation and communal living areas make it much easier to meet and socialise with fellow travellers.

 Travellers and tourists who opt to stay in a hostel aren’t necessarily those looking simple for a cheap room.
 Modern hostels are often more secure and safety conscious than budget backpacker huts.
-Plus they’ll often have air-conditioning, clean sheets and hot showers.
-And usually provide a more all-inclusive, friendly vibe with plenty of social activities organised for their guests.
+Plus they’ll often have air-conditioning, clean sheets, without any dubious stains, and hot showers.
+Plus they provide a more all-inclusive, friendly vibe with plenty of social activities organised for their guests.

 So these aren’t the cheapest rooms or huts available on the island.
 You will be able to find a bed for 200 – 300 Baht / night if you look around the quieter areas of Bailan and Bangbao.
 This is a guide to some of the better, newer hostels on the island.
 However, I’ve also included some other cheap and cheerful options at the end if you do want to stay in a simple wooden shack.